History of Saxony: Ascanian Duchy of Saxony

+Upon the division in 1180-1181, the Saxon ducal title was transferred to the House of Ascania that held possessions in eastern regions along the Elbe river, while the deposed ducal House of Welf maintained its allodial possessions, which did not remain as part of the Duchy of Saxony after the enfeoffment of the Ascanians.
+The Welf possessions were elevated to the Duchy of Brunswick-Lüneburg in 1235, whose subsequent successor states and provinces in core regions of the Old Saxony adopted Hanoverian designations, up to 1946.

+Western portions of the old Saxon duchy were given, as the Duchy of Westphalia, to the Archbishopric of Cologne.
+The Saxon bishops, who had before this possessed sovereign authority in their territories, though under the suzerainty of the Duke of Saxony, gained imperial immediacy subject only to the imperial government; the case was the same with a large number of secular counties and cities.

-The Diet of Gelnhausen is of much importance in the history of Germany.
+The Diet of Gelnhausen (1181) was of much importance in the history of Germany.
 The Emperor Frederick executed here a great legal act.
 Yet the splitting up of the extensive country of the Saxons into a large number of principalities subject only to the imperial government was one of the causes of the system of petty states which proved so disadvantageous to Germany in its later history.
 The territory of the old duchy never again bore the name of Saxony; the large western part acquired the name of Westphalia.
 However, as regards customs and peculiarities of speech, the designation Lower Saxony was still in existence for the districts on the lower Elbe, that is, the northern part of the Province of Saxony, Hanover, Hamburg, etc., in distinction from Upper Saxony, that is, the Kingdom of Saxony, and Thuringia.

 From the era of the conversion of the Saxons up to the revolt of the 16th century, a rich religious life was developed in the territory included in the medieval Duchy of Saxony.
 Art, learning, poetry, and the writing of history reached a high degree of perfection in the many monasteries.
 Among the most noted places of learning were the cathedral and monastery schools of Corvey, Hildesheim, Paderborn and Münster.
 This era produced architecturally fine churches of the Romanesque style that are still in existence, as the cathedrals of Goslar, Soest and Brunswick, the chapel of St. Bartholomew at Paderborn, the collegiate churches at Quedlinburg, Königslutter, Gernrode, etc. Hildesheim, which contains much Romanesque work, has especially fine churches of this style.
 The cathedrals at Naumburg, Paderborn, Münster and Osnabrück are striking examples of the Transition period.
 Only a few of these buildings still belong to the Catholic Church.